SERVICES

 Above: Graph showing the relative growth rate differences among dog breeds of different sizes.
 Canine and Feline Nutrition, 3rd Ed.

-Dogs are carnivores that have an adaptive metabolism for grains and fiber, therefore they should be fed food with an appropriate level of protein, and small amount of carbohydrate and fiber [1,4].
+Dogs are carnivores that have an adaptive metabolism for grains and fiber, therefore they should be fed food with an appropriate level of protein and a small amount of carbohydrates and fiber [1,4].

 Providing a nutritionally complete and balanced food that supplies adequate energy to support the dog's daily nutrient needs is the primary nutritional concern in this period of life [1,4].

-You may start feeding the small breed puppy with food that are formulated for adult dog maintenance when they reach about 1 year old.
-The bigger breed dogs, like the Great Dane puppies, require specially formulated food to prevent excessive growth too soon which can cause future joint issues and maintain steady growth until they are approximately 2-3 years old, when they are considered a full grown adult dog [1,4].
+You may start feeding the small breed puppy with food that is formulated for adult dog maintenance when they reach about 1 year old.
+The bigger breed dogs, like the Great Dane puppies, require specially formulated food to prevent excessive growth too soon which can cause future joint issues, and maintain steady growth until they are approximately 2-3 years old when they are considered full-grown adult dogs [1,4].

 Some dogs are happy to eat at a fixed time, some prefer to graze.
-Your can provide dry food all the time or canned food 2-4 times a day to accommodate their preference and ensuring that eating is a more pleasurable enjoyment for them [4].
+You can provide dry food all the time or canned food 2-4 times a day to accommodate their preference and ensure that eating is a more pleasurable enjoyment for them [4].

 Encourage good water intake at a young age making it into a fun game.
 Most pets should be taking about 60ml/kg of water daily.